Q: What is AWS Compute Optimizer?

 Q: What types of EC2 instance recommendations does AWS Compute Optimizer support?

-AWS Compute Optimizer supports EC2 instance type and size recommendations for standalone EC2 instances of M, C, R, T, X, I, D, H, and z instance families.
+AWS Compute Optimizer supports EC2 instance type and size recommendations for standalone EC2 instances of M, C, R, T, X, I, D, H, Z, G, and P instance families.
 For the full list of supported EC2 instance types, see documentation.

 Q: What data does AWS Compute Optimizer use for my EC2 instance recommendations?